Send money to Ecuador from Australia fast.

 - Exchange rates and fees - Fortunately, the Australian and US dollar have a history of trading at a consistent exchange rate.
 Generally speaking, the money transfer companies offer a more attractive fee compared to banks that will send money to Ecuador.

-- Fees - Most of the money transfer companies operate around the A$12 fee for transferring the money, but with banks, it easily shoots up to A$30 depending on whether you branch or online services.
+- Fees - Most money transfer companies operate around the A$12 fee for transferring the money, but with banks it easily shoots up to A$30 depending on whether you branch or online services.
 Keep in mind that there is always the risk of other fees depending on where you receive the money.

 - Bank to bank benefits - Citibank has branches in Ecuador but it will require a branch visit to determine the benefits.
 Commonwealth only deals in sending money to Ecuador.

 - Turnaround time - This can mean the difference between peace and catastrophe.
-Turnaround times can vary between 10 minutes and 5 working days.
+Turnaround times can vary between tenminutes and five working days.

 - Transfer methods - Online banking, mobile money transfers, bank account transfers and cash are all available options for Kevin to consider when sending money.

-- Transfer options - Most of the services offer mobile money transfers, regular payments, and standard international transfers and traveller’s cheques.
+- Transfer options - Most services offer mobile money transfers, regular payments, and standard international transfers and traveller’s cheques.

-- Minimum transfer amounts - As with the transfer time, there is a lot of variation that depends on the service you choose, it can range from 0 to 5,000 Australian dollar.
+- Minimum transfer amounts - As with the transfer time, there is a lot of variation that depends on the service you choose, it can range from $0 to $5,000 AUD.

 - Customer service - Service delivery plays a huge role in our experiences when travelling.
 Sometimes it is worth risking a higher fee for the sake of sure and secure handling of your money.